 Corrosive substances are seriously dangerous.
 They attack and destroy body tissue almost immediately and accidents can be incredibly painful and dangerous.
 But corrosives are regularly used at workplaces everywhere in manufacturing processes, industrial cleaning, refrigeration, as well as mining and oil extraction.
-Make sure your staff know exactly what they’re dealing with and how to stay safe.
+Make sure your staff knows exactly what they’re dealing with and how to stay safe.

 NOTE; If it’s at all possible, substitute corrosive chemicals with a less hazardous chemical.

 This blog post outlines some of the risks and hazards when using corrosive substances at work.
-We’ll talk about some real workplace incidents involving corrosives in different forms (gases and liquids) as well as some advice for how to handle them safely at work.
+We’ll talk about some real workplace incidents involving corrosives in different forms (gases and liquids) as well as some advice on how to handle them safely at work.
 Remember this is general advice only and you should always check the latest Safety Data Sheets SDSs for the most up-to-date handling, PPE and first aid advice.

 Risks when using corrosive substances